wschreyer/PENTrack/README.md

 Magnetic and electric fields (rotationally symmetric 2D and 3D) can be included from text-based field maps (right now, only "[Vectorfields OPERA](http://www.operafea.com)" maps in cgs units are supported).
 You can also define analytic fields from straight, finite conductors and homogeneous field with small gradients.
+Every field type can be scaled with a user-defined time-dependent formula to simulate oscillating fields or magnets that are ramped up and down.

 ### Particle sources

 Particle sources can be defined using STL files or manual parameter ranges.
-Particle spectra and velocity distributions can also be conviniently defined in the particle.in file.
+Particle spectra and velocity distributions can also be conviniently defined in the configuration file.

 Run the simulation
 ------------------

 Type `cmake .` to create a Makefile, execute `make` to compile the code, then run the executable.
 Some information will be shown during runtime.
-Log files (start- and end-values, tracks and snapshots of the particles) will be written to the /out/ directory, depending on the options chosen in the *.in files.
+Log files (start- and end-values, tracks and snapshots of the particles) will be written to the /out/ directory, depending on the options chosen in the configuration file.

-Four optional command-line parameters can be passed to the executable: a job number (default: 0) which is prepended to all log-file names, a path from where the *.in files should be read (default: in/), a path where the output files will be written (default: out/), and a fixed random seed (default: 0 - random seed is determined from high-resolution clock at program start).
+Four optional command-line parameters can be passed to the executable: a job number (default: 0) which is prepended to all log-file names, a path from where the configuration file should be read (default: in/), a path where the output files will be written (default: out/), and a fixed random seed (default: 0 - random seed is determined from high-resolution clock at program start).

 Physics